• Skip to primary navigation

 • Can Bananas Cause Constipation?

-For bananas imported from further afield, look for Fair Trade or organic labels ('bio' in France) to support more ethical and sustainable farming practices - better for the environment and for growers.
+For bananas imported from further afield, look for Fair Trade organic labels ('bio' in France) to support more ethical and sustainable farming practices - better for the environment and for growers.

-Types of Banana
+Types of Bananas (With Uses)

 • Cavendish - the most popular banana variety found in supermarkets.